Catsiopea/first-repository/README.md

 # first-repository
 My first repository.
-I made it for a class assignment
+I made it for a class assignment.